Few-shot News Recommendation via Cross-lingual Transfer: Introduction

 \section{Introduction}

 News recommendation aims to help users find news that they are interested in over the massive options~\cite{10.1145/1754239.1754257, Phelan11termsof, wu-etal-2019-neural-news}.
 Such personalized recommender systems boost users' reading experience and business revenue of news platforms~\cite{10.1145/3530257, wu-etal-2021-newsbert-distilling}.
-It thus causes increasing attention and has been tackled by a number of methods~\cite{wu-etal-2020-mind, Wu2019NPA, ijcai2019-0536, wu-etal-2019-neural-news}. {The general idea of these methods is to characterize the preference of a user based on the news that the user has previously read and then infer the interest of the user on other news.
+It has thus garnered increasing attention and has been tackled by a number of methods~\cite{wu-etal-2020-mind, Wu2019NPA, ijcai2019-0536, wu-etal-2019-neural-news}. {The general idea of these methods is to characterize the preference of a user based on the news that the user has previously read and then infer the interest of the user on other news.
 The quality of recommendation results thus highly depend on the amount of historical user-news interactions to use.
-Like all other recommendation problems, news recommendation also suffers from the cold-start problem when the targeted user only has few interactions before.
-A number of works have tried to infer the preference of cold-start users based on the behavior of warm users who have browsed a large amount of news \cite{KARIMI20181203, Personalizednewsimplicitsocialexperts, PENETRATE, zeroShotRec}}.
+Like all other recommendation problems, news recommendation also suffers from the cold-start problem when the targeted user only has interactions with few news before, as illustrated in Fig. \ref{fig:1}(a).